traderev-test-org/testrepo/README.md

 # Traderev Analytics

+An architechtural diagram of the Analytics application can be found at https://github.com/TradeRev/devops/wiki/files/Analytics.png

 The Traderev analytics application consists of 4 components:

 1. The static front-end (prod hostname: analytics.traderev.com, repo: https://github.com/TradeRev/tr-analytics)